 How long will it take to get my results?

 Bacterial cultures usually require 24-48 hours to grow the pathogen and obtain a pure culture for further testing.
 Cultures for fungus and tuberculosis may take much longer — up to 6 to 8 weeks since these microbes grow more slowly.
 Traditional susceptibility testing assays require 18-24 hours of incubation; more rapid assays are becoming available that may provide results in less than 24 hours.
 Molecular tests to detect resistance genes vary from same day results to several days.

 Since the wait time for results is a limitation of susceptibility testing, developing new, faster, susceptibility testing techniques is an active area of research.
 As the FDA approves more of these rapid tests, they are being added to the testing menu in clinical microbiology laboratories.

 Would a doctor ever prescribe an antibiotic without or before performing a culture?

 Yes.
-In certain situations, a health practitioner may choose a therapy while a culture is incubating and in others, may prescribe therapy without ever ordering a culture based on knowledge and experience.
-While it is impossible to predict which microorganism is causing an infection unless a culture is performed, some organisms are seen more frequently than others.
+In certain situations, a healthcare practitioner may choose a therapy while a culture is incubating; and in other cases, the practitioner may prescribe therapy without ever ordering a culture based on knowledge and experience.
+While it is impossible to predict which microbe is causing an infection unless a culture is performed, some organisms are seen more frequently than others.
 For instance, most urinary tract infections (UTIs) are caused by the bacterium Escherichia coli.
-Knowing this, a practitioner may rely on current susceptibility patterns for this bacterium to choose an antibiotic that is effective in most cases.
+Knowing this, a practitioner may rely on current susceptibility patterns for E. coli to choose an antibiotic that is likely to be effective in most cases.

-How do microorganisms become resistant to drugs?
+How do microbes become resistant to antimicrobial drugs?